“One of the few things I know about writing is this:

 I have a Masters in Divinity and extensive training in spiritual direction.
 My ministry includes leading retreats & workshops, preaching and speaking at conferences and various events, usually with some type of church connection.
 I have been a freelance writer for Catholic publications, and have published two books.
 I have worked in diocesan and parish ministry, in ecumenical dialogues and ministry, and have been coordinating an ecumenical network of women in ministry in the Saskatoon area for about seven years now.
 Since 2005 Jim and I live in Humboldt, SK, where Jim is associated with St. Peter’s Abbey in Muenster as their gardener, growing food for the Abbey kitchen and seed for his company Prairie Garden Seeds (http://www.prseeds.ca).
 As Jim is approaching retirement, our daughter Rachelle is preparing to take over her Dad’s organic garden seed business, an ambition of which we are mighty proud.

 My ecumenical exposure and involvement is extensive.
 Raised in the Catholic tradition, I consider myself a denominational “hybrid,” having been shaped by the strengths and gifts of various Christian traditions.
-I have recently joined the Anglican Church of Canada and have entered discernment on priestly ordination while serving two parishes (Anglican & Lutheran) in a small prairie town.
+A couple of years ago I joined the Anglican Church of Canada and was ordained to the diaconate on Pentecost 2017, with priestly ordination taking place in November 2017.
+Since January 2017 I am serving as the pastoral minister for two parishes (Anglican & Lutheran) in a small prairie town.
 Steeped in Scripture to guide the quality of my daily presence with all I meet, I seek to grow more fully into the person God is calling me to become.
 My own life challenges continue to teach me that we face hardships and crises best by grounding ourselves in a Power greater than ourselves, by strengthening our resiliency and by seeking help and guidance from others.

 Please stop by often and enjoy my musings on life and faith, church and garden, grandparenting and ministry, writing and playing, celebrating, learning and praying.